hanbinChen97/rwth-doc-sse/mbse.md

 ![function](mbse_images/image-3.png)

 # 06 - Statecharts
+transition vs actions

+UML Interpretation of Statecharts in Software
+• State of the automaton = set of states of the object
+• Initial state = set of object states that occur immediately after construction (new ...)
+• Final state does not matter, because garbage collection in Java “terminates” objects
+• Input characters = method call including arguments
+• Output character = result of a method execution
+ Includes attribute changes, other method calls
+• Transition = execution of a method body
+• Distinction between state diagram and object state!

+SysML Interpretation of Statecharts in Cyber-Physical Systems
+• State of the automaton =
+equivalence class of states of the component
+• Initial state = component states that occur at start
+• Final state normally not applicable to physical systems
+• Input = incoming discrete things and signals in a machine
+• Output = modified things as well as computed answers
+• Transition = operation of the CPS transforming the input to an adequate output using and adapting internal states
+• Statecharts cover all domains.
+Even though in the following the examples usually belong only to one domain.Let’s keep this in mind!
 # 06B - Statecharts 2

 # 07 - Architecture
 # 08 - Logic OCL
 # 09 - Behaviour OCL